Caresse Crosby: Move to Paris

-In July 1925, Harry had sexual relations with a 14-year-old girl he nicknamed "Nubile", with a "baby face and large breasts", whom he saw at Étretat.
-In Morocco, during one of their trips to North Africa, Harry and Polly took a 13-year-old dancing girl named Zora to bed with them.
-Harry had sex with a boy of unspecified age, his only homosexual dalliance.
+In July 1925, Harry had sexual relations with a 14-year-old girl he nicknamed "Nubile," with a "baby face and large breasts," whom he saw at Étretat, a town in Normandy.
+In Morocco, during one of their trips to North Africa, Harry and Caresse together took a 13-year-old dancing girl named Zora to bed with them.
+Harry also had sex with a boy of unspecified age, his only recorded homosexual dalliance.

-In 1927, in the midst of his affair with Constance, Harry and Caresse met Russian painter Polia Chentoff.
+In 1927, in the midst of his affair with Constance, Harry and Caresse met the Russian painter Polia Chentoff.
 Harry asked her to paint Caresse's portrait, and he soon fell in love with Polia.
-In November, Harry wrote his mother that Polia was "very beautiful and terribly serious about art she ran away from home when she was thirteen to paint."
-He was also in love with his cousin Nina de Polignac.
+In November, Harry wrote to his mother that Polia was "very beautiful and terribly serious about art... she ran away from home when she was thirteen to paint."
+He was also said to be in love with his cousin Nina de Polignac.